-th S Provision of Bonds for the Stage One and Two decondary School Contributions Schedule 15, Part 6, Para 42 In so far as necessary the Applicants apply for the obligation to deliver Bonds for the Stage One and Two Secondary School Contributions to be discharged.
-Given the terms of the DoV signed 13 July 2022 this is understood to have been agreed already and the s106 Agreement should be correctly modified accordingly.
 However, if and in so far as necessary, the Applicants refer to and rely upon the reasons stated in support of Request 70 above, including Sections 3 and 11 of the Explanatory Statement as referred to therein.
-Secondary School Schedule 15 Part 5 The current s106 Agreement provides for: Stage one contribution £13,550,000 index linked.
-Stage two contribution £8,950,000 index linked Stage 1 contribution 1- prior to occupation of 749 dwellings / 1st January 2020 (if development has commenced), whichever is earlier.
-Stage 1 contributions 2, 3 and 4 to be paid 6, 12 and 39 months after the stage 1 contribution 1 Stage two contribution 1 to be paid on the date when 3,499 dwellings are occupied.
-Stage 2 contributions 2, 3 and 4 - 12, 36 and 76 months after the Stage 2 contribution 1 The further modification of paragraph 37 is justified on the basis that the delivery of the school is being accelerated to benefit the wider community rather than simply mitigating the effects of this Development.
+77. Secondary School Contributions Schedule 15, Part 5 The current s106 Agreement as varied by the Deed of Variation signed on 13 July 2022 provides for: a Stage one contribution £13,550,000 index linked.
+Stage two contribution 1- prior to occupation of 749 dwellings / 1st January 2020 (if development has commenced), whichever is earlier.
+Stage 1 contributions 2, 3 and 4 to be paid 6, 12 and 39 months after the stage 1 contribution 1 Stage two contribution I to be paid on the date when 3,499 dwellings are occupied.
+Stage 2 contributions 2, 3 and 4 - 12, 36 and 76 months after the Stage 2 contribution 1 The recently agreed Deed of Variation already modifies the above and triggers the requirement to bring forward the secondary school to opening at 2024, with the first payment by Hodson no later than 2026, regardless of occupations.
+The further modification of paragraph 37 is justified on the basis that the delivery of the school is being accelerated to benefit the wider community rather than simply mitigating the effects of this Development.
 Based on the total amount of secondary school places projected, and pro-rated to an average per home, a secondary school of 4 Forms of Entry (the typical minimum viable size) would not actually be needed by virtue of the Development itself until c.
 2,000 homes.
 The reason to bring forward the delivery of school is to meet wider Ashford needs, as is fully acknowledged both in the Area Action Plan and in recent Cabinet reports regarding the school delivery and funding.
 It is submitted in the light of the Explanatory Statement from Quod that this acceleration has not been reflected in the DoV properly or indeed at all and that the agreement should be modified accordingly.
+In addition, the modification is sought for reasons of viability and deliverability, deferring the Contributions to assist further the Applicants' cash flow and in the light also of the delays in delivery (circa 12 months) and the deferred requirement for funds that have already occurred.
+The deferment of this cost is captured in the